lindbrook/cholera/README.md

 `neighborhoodWalking()` and `neighborhoodEuclidean()` are computationally intensive.
-Using R version 3.6.0 on a single core of a 2.3 GHz Intel i7, plotting observed paths to PDF takes about 4.4 seconds; doing the same for expected paths takes about 27 seconds.
+Using R version 3.6.0 on a single core of a 2.3 GHz Intel i7, the former plots observed paths to PDF in about 4.4 seconds and expected paths in 27 seconds.
 Using the function’s parallel implementation on 4 physical (8 logical) cores, the times fall to about 3.9 and 12 seconds.
+The latter plots observed paths to PDF in about 3.6 seconds and expected paths in 109 seconds.
+Using the function’s parallel implementation on 4 physical (8 logical) cores, the times fall to about 1.4 and 28 seconds.

 Note that parallelization is currently only available on Linux and Mac.

-Also, note that although some precautions are taken in R.app on macOS, the developers of the ‘parallel’ package, which `neighborhoodWalking()` uses, strongly discourage against using parallelization within a GUI or embedded environment.
+Also, note that although some precautions are taken in R.app on macOS, the developers of the ‘parallel’ package, which both functions use, strongly discourage against using parallelization within a GUI or embedded environment.
 See `vignette("parallel")` for details.

 ### warning message